Ambati-Aishwarya/learn-ansible/README.md

 running ansible commands manually:

+if we execute the commands manually, we can execute one command at a time

 $ ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.shell -a uptime
+ansible -i inventoryFileName all -e ansible_user=ec2-user -e ansible_password=DevOps321 -m ansible.builtin.ping

 Ansible is all about modules (from version 2.8, we are referring them as collections )